Course – Black Friday 2025 – NPI EA (cat= Baeldung)

 Maven provides multiple options to package the application.
 The popular packaging types are jar, war, ear, and pom.
 If we don’t specify a packaging value, it will default to jar packaging.
 Each packaging contains a list of goals to bind to a particular phase.

 Marking the packaging type as pom will only bind goals to the deploy and install phases.
-The test phase will be skipped in this case.
+In this case, the test phase will be skipped.
 This could be one of the cases where the tests don’t run as expected.

 Sometimes, due to a copy-paste error, the Maven packaging type could’ve been marked as pom: